msaharan/dsaiengineering/search_and_ranking/search_and_ranking_demo/README.md

 # Search & Ranking Demo

 Hands-on, end-to-end mini stack for search and learning-to-rank on a tiny dataset.
 It is self-contained (no external services), CPU-friendly, and shows how query understanding, lexical + semantic retrieval, dual-encoder training, personalization, LTR, and business rules fit together.
-A longer blog post will follow; this README is enough to understand and run the project now.
+A longer blog post is available on [dsaiengineering.substack.com](https://dsaiengineering.substack.com); this README provides everything you need to understand and run the project.

 ## Overview
 - **Flow:** normalize/understand query → retrieve lexical + semantic candidates → personalize + featurize → train/eval LTR → apply business rules → display results.